dgabel01/HCI-2023-24/class-projects/class-project-5/README.md

  Server-Side Data Fetching:

     -Integrate JSONPlaceholder, a free online REST API, to fetch fake product data dynamically.
-Alternatively, use your own REST API server.
-    -Use server-side data fetching methods to retrieve product information from JSONPlaceholder and populate the blog pages with realistic fake data.
+    -Use server-side data fetching methods to retrieve product information from JSONPlaceholder and populate the blog pages and the product grid with realistic fake data.
-    -Optionally (for more experienced): Try to implement pagination.

 Deploy to Vercel or Netlify.